Ad147/Algorithms-Learning/DataStructuresAlgorithmAnalysis-Notes/DSAA-Ch03-StackQueue.md

 If this code were legal, then the const-ness of thelistwould be completely meaningless,because it would be so easily bypassed.
 The code is not legal and will not compile.
 The solution provided by the STL is that every collection contains not only an `iterator` nested type but also a `const_iterator` nested type.
-The main difference between an iterator and aconst_iterator is that `operator*` for `const_iterator` returns a constant reference, and thus `*itr` for a const_iterator cannot appear on the left-hand side of an assignment statement.
+The main difference between an iterator and a `const_iterator`  is that `operator*` for `const_iterator` returns a constant reference, and thus `*itr` for a  `const_iterator`  cannot appear on the left-hand side of an assignment statement.

-Further,  the  compiler  will  force  you  to  use  a const_iterator to  traverse  a  constant collection.
+Further,  the  compiler  will  force  you  to  use  a  `const_iterator`  to  traverse  a  constant collection.
 It does so by providing two versions of begin and two versions of end, as follows:

 - `iterator begin( )`